swe-students-fall2025/1-specification-team-fish/README.md

     - App is only effective if many students use it, allowing to find the perfect study match
   - Social on his own
     - Can approach people in class, doesn't need to wait for an app
+  - Hard to initiate study sessions with classmates you don't already know
+  - Struggles to find good study environments that aren't too distracting
+  - Frustrated with chatty study partners
+  - Trouble finding unbusy study spaces
+  - Frustration when partners are not equally as prepared or ready to contriubte

 ## Product Vision Statement